godfat/readline_buffer/README.md

 ## DESCRIPTION:

-Let you manipulate Readline.line_buffer
+Let you manipulate `Readline.line_buffer`

-Note, only GNU Readline is supported
+Note, only GNU Readline is supported at the moment.

 ## REQUIREMENTS: